-This type of street lighting service is typical within rural communities, and relies on BC Hydro continuing to meet their design and maintenance standards for long-term operations, maintenance, and asset replacement.
+This type of street lighting service is typical within rural communities, and relies on BC Hydro continuing to meet

 2.3.
 ADMINISTRATION, FINANCE AND STAFFING

 The Union Bay Improvement District administration offices are located at 5579B Island Hwy South, within leased commercial space.
 All public inquiries with respect to UBID administration and finances are handled through this office.